 Taking an integrated approach to your security

-With its expertise in Intruder Alarms, Access Control and CCTV Ecl-ips is able to offer integrated security solutions.
-Meanwhile, by choosing one security system supplier maintaining it will be simpler and the number of maintenance visits you need by checking on all your systems on the same day.
+With our expertise in Intruder Alarms, Access Control and CCTV we are able to offer integrated security solutions.
+Meanwhile, by choosing us as your single security system supplier we can minimise the number of maintenance visits you need by checking on all your systems on the same day.

 Maintenance and Support

 Once you have installed a security system we can help to ensure that it continues to function.
-At Ecl-ips, as part of our high level of support and service, we can offer a five-year maintenance and support package.
+At Ecl-ips, as part of our high level of support and service, we can offer flexible maintenance and support packages.
 For those that have multiple locations we can offer multi-site maintenance contracts.

 Reducing engineer call outs

 Failure to maintain your system could invalidate any insurance policy you may have on the property, plus could result in higher costs by having to pay emergency call out fees.
 During a routine maintenance visit our engineers will check the system and ensure that it is in full working order and complies with current legislation.